Motivo Logo

 April 2026 marks the first time that all Japanese employers, regardless of size, must:

-• Establish a written pawahara prevention policy in Japanese and any foreign language spoken by 10 % or more of staff
+• Establish a written prevention policy in Japanese and any foreign language spoken by 10 % or more of staff

 • Provide annual training to managers and employees, with attendance tracked in the government’s new rodo kian digital portal